 Australia and the ROK established full diplomatic relations in 1961.
-The ROK Consulate-General in Sydney (opened in 1953) was elevated to embassy status with a chargé d'affaires from January 1961 and the first ambassador in place from April 1962 (later, the ROK moved the Embassy to Canberra).
+The ROK Consulate-General in Sydney (opened in 1953) was elevated to embassy status with a chargé d'affaires from January 1961 and the first ambassador was in place from April 1962 (later, the ROK moved the Embassy to Canberra).
 In June 1962, Australia opened its Embassy in Seoul.
-2021 will mark the 60th anniversary of diplomatic relations between Australia and the ROK.
+2021 marks the 60th anniversary of diplomatic relations between Australia and the ROK.

 An updated version of a 2009 MOU on Development Cooperation between Australia and the ROK was signed by Foreign Ministers in Sydney on 10 December 2019.
 It provides a framework for greater cooperation on development assistance across the Indo-Pacific.